Bridging Communities. Leading with Purpose

 -

-Mr. Ward has been a committed advocate for community policing establishing one of the largest and most effective Crime Watch Networks in the City of Orange.
-Encompassing 20 Blocks with registered 270 Members.
+Mr. Ward has been a committed advocate for community policing, establishing one of the largest and most effective Crime Watch Networks in the City of Orange—covering more than 20 blocks and engaging over 270 registered members.

 -